AndreaScorr/ResearchTrackAssignment2AndreaScorrano/README.md

 ![setTargetNode](https://github.com/AndreaScorr/ResearchTrackAssignment2AndreaScorrano/assets/40230364/8eac8264-e023-4582-9e70-fcd4095e04f8)

 ### lastTargetService node ###
-This is a service node that, when called, returnsthe coordinates of the last target sent by the user.
+This is a service node that, when called, returns the coordinates of the last target sent by the user.
 ```
 Function lastTarget(req, res):
     # Get the desired positions from topics and put them in the result argument of the service